Index For Information

 When speaking specifically about shearlings, though it applies to many other leathers as well, modern tannage produces a white leather and a white wool (unless there is natural coloration in the wool or staining from a variety of normal sources).
 The majority of skins are chrome tanned which actually gives them a blue tint when they are fresh out of tan and wet.
 Thus the leather term, "wet blue".
 But, when they are dried they are pure white.

 The term "natural" when used to refer to the leather is a product of older, often vegetable, tanning methods which created a tan or brown color in the course of tanning.
 The leather color of the Bark Tanned skins we use for slipper soles is a very good example.
 This leather color is not dyed.
-The wool is "tinted" during processing because the tan extract does impact the wool color and the tanneries add the tint to make wool color more consistent.
+The wool is often "tinted" during processing because the tan extract does impact the wool color and the tanneries add the tint to make wool color more consistent.

 One specific note about wool coloration.
 In many cases wool is dyed or tinted a solid color or left in its natural color.
 There as also a process known as "tip dying" which produces a two color effect on the wool side of a skin.
 The "Tonka" color we use for our products is an example.
 When a skin is tip dyed the wool is either left its natural color or dyed a solid color first.
 The wool is straightened and combed and then the skins are sent through a large spray machine that sprays a fine mist of another color wool dye that settles only on the tips of the wool.
 We have used skins with a wide variety of color combinations over the years and, with modern methods, the dye can be stripped off of a dark color base leaving a silvery/white tip which is very striking.
 Contrary to some information we have seen posted, the basic reason for tip dying was to simulate the appearance of certain fur skins.
 When originally introduced, AC Lawrence produced three basic colors of tip dyed skins called Stone Martin, Ranch Mink, and Opossum.
 After a few years and most likely due to confusion in the market the colors became known as Stoney, Ranch, and Possum.
 However, the use of tip dying exploded and many combinations were/are produced solely because it is attractive.
 As a side note, the color that many, many retailers refer to as "natural color sheepskin" is actually known as "Stoney" in the trade.
 In 2011, we noted that one very large retailer was not only referring to it as "natural", they were also claiming it was undyed.
 Untrue, very untrue (shaking head).